 PERMANENT CONNECTION MODEL

 Talking about our own personal story, at some point, we already worked a lot with other brands as marketing mentors.
-We repeatedly tried to create some system, cycle or format that would be the same for all businesses - something that could be used by a large world-class company and a small world changer operating on a very small scale.
-And although the business models, products and services are absolutely different, they also have something in common - the customer and the fact that each customer has his own journey that he goes through with other companies.
+We repeatedly tried to create some system, cycle or format that would be the same for all businesses – something that could be used by both a large world-class company and a small world changer operating on a very small scale.
+And although the business models, products and services are absolutely different, they also have something in common – the customer and the fact that each customer has his own journey that he goes through with other companies.

 Although there is an endless variety of products and services, customers ultimately want only one thing: to find a solution to their problem.

 The two of us fit together well as authors because we represent the whole of this business.
-Our skills and knowledge are similar in many ways - we have both been entrepreneurs our entire conscious lives, learned sales and have done marketing for more than 25 years together.
+Our skills and knowledge are similar in many ways – we have both been entrepreneurs our entire conscious lives, learned sales and have done marketing for more than 25 years together.
 We have written endless content marketing and other articles, created and set up advertisements and taught all this to companies for years.
-Still, we have also been lecturers - one at TalTech and the other at the Estonian Academy Of Security Sciences.
-However, we form the whole in such a way that one of us is an expert in digital marketing, and the other is an expert in self-management and customer psychology - in fact, these two sides put together gave us the impetus to write this book.
+We have also been lecturers – one at TalTech and the other at the Estonian Academy of Security Sciences.
+Additionally, we form the whole in such a way that one of us is an expert in digital marketing, and the other is an expert in self-management and customer psychology – in fact, these two sides put together gave us the impetus to write this book.

-There is nothing new in mapping the customer's journey; you can find endless material about it on the Internet, but not the kind that would help you quickly understand how to find customers and make them brand ambassadors.
+There is nothing new in mapping the customer's journey; you can find endless material about it on the internet, but not the kind that would help you quickly understand how to find customers and make them brand ambassadors.
 We have been creating systems, writing and doing training for years, but we wanted more: to put together a model that would be very easy to present to our clients and that it would be easy for them to teach to their team.

-There had to be some logical solution - simple enough to understand and practically implement, teaching what to do and how to do it.
+There had to be some logical solution – simple enough to understand and practically implement, teaching what to do and how to do it.
 Thus the fixed connection model was born.